Vampyr (video game): Development

 Development began with a team of sixty people, later expanded to around eighty, many of whom worked on Dontnod Entertainment's previous project Life Is Strange.
+The game was co-funded and co-produced with publisher Focus Home Interactive.
 The project was first revealed in January 2015 at a Focus Home event.
-For a short time, the developer considered setting the game in 1950s America, but after narrative director Stéphane Beauverger joined the project, it was discarded to inspire a more gothic mood with focus on the 1918 Spanish flu pandemic, set in London.
+For a short time, the developer considered setting the game in 1950s United States, but after narrative director Stéphane Beauverger joined the project, it was discarded to inspire a more gothic mood with focus on the 1918 Spanish flu pandemic, set in London.
 The paintings of Phil Hale influenced the art style, also for the purpose of atmosphere.
 Dontnod researched the setting by visiting London and taking photographs, but since the city had been largely rebuilt, history books and documentaries concerning Whitechapel, the London Docks, and the Isle of Dogs were also consulted.
 The literary sources Liquid History: The Thames Through Time and The Book of Facial Expressions: Babies to Teens provided geographical and anthropological insight, respectively, while the television series Casualty 1900s and The Knick were turned to for medical information.
 Anthony Howell was hired to voice Jonathan Reid.
 The characters and dialogue were scripted by two French writers and translated into English by two native speakers.
-Dontnod decided on the British accent, though the marketing department wanted more.
+Dontnod decided on the British accent, though the marketing department wanted more variety in the accents featured.
 The period was studied using both factual and fictional reference points to create the visuals, realised with photorealistic lighting, and post-processes running on the Unreal Engine 4.
 Motion capture was used to track character movement.
 In August 2016, the major obstacles in developing the Xbox One version had been overcome with the assurance that there would be no downgrades despite its hardware disadvantages.
 The game has one save slot, a decision Dontnod made for in-game choices to have "real, meaningful impact"; to avoid corrupted saves, they implemented backup systems.

 Adhering to either Reid's Hippocratic Oath or vampiric nature intends to explore the dualism of his survival as both a doctor and vampire.
 Olivier Deriviere served as the composer throughout development, infusing the score with industrial music to portray the solitude and inner struggle of the main character.
 Eric-Maria Couturier played the cello, whose sounds were intended to go from "emotional" to "bestial".
 The bass flute, piano, double bass, and cimbalom (chosen for how it reflected that period in London) were also employed, each characterising an aspect of the story.
 Deriviere saw the choir as representing an oppressive influence on the main character, and thought its combination with industrial music was effective given the amount of post-processing.
 The soundtrack was released on 3 May 2018 on Bandcamp, and launched on all digital platforms the day the game came out.
 Vampyr was released to manufacturing in May 2018.